Barr’s attack on his own prosecutors fed by frustration with both sides of political aisle, people who know him say

 Some career prosecutors, though, said Barr’s views, while problematic, were not wholly off-base.
 As the attorney general, they said, Barr is the ultimate decider.
 What was most problematic, some said, was his claim that prosecutors who have to defend tough decisions to federal judges lack the political buy-in to do so.

-At a congressional hearing Thursday, Rep. Val Demings (D., Fla.) a former police chief, pressed FBI Director Christopher A. Wray about Barr’s comment in his speech the night prior that all FBI agents ultimately report to the attorney general, as the nation’s top law enforcement official.
+At a congressional hearing Thursday, Rep. Val Demings (D., Fla.) a former police chief, pressed FBI Director Christopher A. Wray about Barr’s comment in his speech the night before that all FBI agents ultimately report to the attorney general, as the nation’s top law enforcement official.
 “Whose agents do you think you are?”
 Barr had asked rhetorically.

 “I’m not familiar with that particular comment by the attorney general,” Wray told Demings, but added, “We, the FBI, work for the American people.”